Kahdeg-15520487/dialOS/compiler/README.md

 # dialScript Recursive Descent Parser

-A complete recursive descent parser implementation for the dialScript language. **Platform-independent** - runs on PC, embedded systems, and anywhere with C++11 support.
+A complete recursive descent parser implementation for the dialScript language. **Platform-independent** - runs on PC, embedded systems, and anywhere with C++11 support. **Grammar-aligned** with the tree-sitter definition.

 ## Overview